Fundação de Amparo à Pesquisa do Estado de São Paulo

-A group of researchers at the University of São Paulo (USP) in Brazil used a DNA editing tool called CRISPR/Cas9 to manipulate the genes associated with the autoaggressive T lymphocytes responsible for inducing autoimmune diseases such as autoimmune polyglandular syndrome type 1 (APS-1) and type 1 diabetes.
+A group of researchers at the University of São Paulo (USP) in Brazil used a DNA editing tool called CRISPR/Cas9 to manipulate on of the genes associated to the autoaggressive T lymphocytes responsible for inducing autoimune diseases such as autoimmune polyglandular syndrome type 1 (APS-1) and type 1 diabetes.

-The autoimmune regulator or "Aire" gene acting in medullary thymic epithelial cells (mTECs) was recently described as playing an important role in controling "aggressive autoimmunity—which is how it is defined when the human immune system fails to recognize tissue and organs as healthy body parts and attacks them as if they were harmful invaders.
+The autoimmune regulator or "Aire" gene acting in medullary thymic epithelial cells (mTECs) was recently described as playing an important role in controling "aggressive autoimmunity" -- which is how it is defined when the human immune system sometimes fails to recognize tissue and organs as healthy body parts and attacks them as if they were harmful invaders.

 "This will greatly facilitate research into the effects of pathogenic Aire mutations," Passos said.
-"The human and murine genomes are very similar in terms of DNA sequences [over 80 percent identical], so we can continue using CRISPR/Cas9 on mouse cells to study the mechanisms of aggressive autoimmunity in humans and, in the future, maybe try to control them."
+"The human and murine genomes are very similar in terms of DNA sequences [over 80% identical], so we can continue using CRISPR/Cas9 on mouse cells to study the mechanisms of aggressive autoimmunity in humans and, in future, maybe try to control them."

 An article published recently at Frontiers in Immunology shows the main results of the study.
 Research also derived from a Master thesis by Cesar Augusto Speck-Hernandez in FMRP-USP.